AusClimateService/npcp/reports/phase1/phase1_report.md

 An exception was the metrics relating to precipitation variability, for which the ECDFm method ranged from reducing to dramatically increasing the model bias depending on which RCM/GCM combination was assessed.
-The other exception was very extreme precipitation (i.e. the 1-in-10 year event), for which ECDFm tended to have little effect on the model bias.
+The other exception was very extreme precipitation (i.e. the 1-in-10-year event), for which ECDFm tended to have little effect on the model bias.
 In contrast, the QME method (i.e. the other option for univariate bias correction) essentially "did no harm" in the sense that it did not dramatically inflate the model bias for particular metrics and RCM/GCM combinations.
-A detailed analysis of why the QME and ECDFm methods performed differently in specific instances despite their obvious methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method implements before any quantile matching is performed.
+A detailed analysis of why the QME and ECDFm methods performed differently in specific instances despite some methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method implements before any quantile matching is performed.